pjstein/stasis/README.md

 # Stasis

+> "[S]lowing of the current of circulating blood...
+> reduced motility of the intestines with retention of feces" - Merriam & Webster

 Trying to wrap my head around Docker.
 It is both wonderful and great.
 I read a [blog post](http://bricolage.io/hosting-static-sites-with-docker-and-nginx/) about hosting static sites with Docker & Nginx.
 It seemed a good place to start.